mbiemann/weather-data/README.md

 )
 ```

 f.
-Calculates the highest temperature, compares with the previous answer if any, and saves the answers in the dynamodb question table
+Calculate the highest temperature, compares with the previous answer if exists, and save in the Question DynamoDB Table:
 ```python
 df['screen_temperature'].max() > float(boto3.client('dynamodb').get_item(
         TableName='question-table',